loki3/flexagonator/docs/script.md

 ]
 ```

-One technique for creating flexagons is to start from the "base" flexagon, one where the pats only have a single leaf,
+One technique for creating flexagons is to start from the *base* flexagon, one where the pats only have a single leaf,
 then apply a series of flexes using `*` or `+` to generate the necessary structure for those flexes.
-Such a sequence is called the "generating sequence" for the flexagon.
+Such a sequence is called the *generating sequence* for the flexagon.

 ```javascript
 [